 - Start young.
 Encourage your child to contribute around the house, no matter how young they are.
 Whether it’s unloading the dishwasher or hanging up a coat, teaching children to perform small chores builds confidence and helps them develop independent living skills.

 - Pursue work opportunities.
 Help your child experience as many jobs as possible through work placements or internships.
-At Perkins School for the Blind, students are exposed to a wide array of vocations from a young age.
+At Perkins, students are exposed to a wide array of vocations from a young age.
 As a result, they are better prepared to identify career goals as young adults.

 - Have a back-up plan.
 When Fitzgerald helps Perkins students map out their future, she makes sure to include more than one route.
 “We have a plan A, B, C and D,” she said.
 Transition planning can be an uncertain time for students and their families – it’s best to be prepared and flexible.